National and regional policy to protect biodiversity

-The Draft National Policy Statement for Indigenous Biodiversity (NPS-IB), which was released by the government in late 2019, sets targets and guidelines to ensure indigenous biodiversity on both public and private land is maintained in New Zealand.
+The National Policy Statement for Indigenous Biodiversity (NPS-IB) sets targets and guidelines to ensure indigenous biodiversity on both public and private land is maintained in New Zealand.

 It recognises the critical role of landowners as guardians, kaitiaki and managers of nature and biodiversity.
 The NPS-IB stresses the need to balance economic, social and cultural wellbeing along with maintaining biodiversity for today and future generations.

 Northland Regional Council’s Biodiversity Roles and Responsibilities

 The role of regional council in the maintenance of biodiversity can be described in terms of supporting environmental and habitat management interventions which can occur in the marine, terrestrial and freshwater environment.

 The following actions are all part of regional council roles:

 - Management of adverse effects on resource use on the terrestrial environment through the resource management act and the coastal marine environment out to the 12 nautical mile (22.2 km) limit.